xsuchy/ada-zangemann-cz/Translation-Guidelines.md

 * A line break in the source file does not always represent a line break in the Scribus book output.

-* When a line ends with a trailing space it considere a continuation of the same line.
-So if you to use a line break in your source file for readibility but don't want it to show up in the render, then make sure the line has a trailing space.
+* When a line ends with a trailing space it is considered a continuation of the same line.
+So if you to use a line break in your source file for readability but don't want it to show up in the render, then make sure the line has a trailing space.

 * Explicit line breaks can be inserted by having a line end with two spaces.
-This is used to controle line wrapping to prevent text over the images on page 19 and 44.
+This is used to control line wrapping to prevent text over the images on page 19 and 44.

 * Some pages start with a drawn capital letter.
 This is signified in the source